CBT Test In Chelmsford

-Taking youris the first step to getting out onto the UK’s roads of two wheels, and we’re here to make the process of booking your CBT and getting out on the road as painless as possible.
+Taking your CBT test in Chelmsford is the first step to getting out onto the UK’s roads of two wheels, and we’re here to make the process of booking your CBT and getting out on the road as painless as possible.

 Here at RideTo we currently have one CBT test centre in Chelmsford.
 Probike Motorcycle Training Chelmsford is located in Widford, just outside the city centre near the A414 and Hylands Park, so it’s easy to get to from any direction.
 All the instructors at Probike Motorcycle Training Chelmsford are ex-police riders, so they’re an extremely knowledgeable bunch.
-Their off-road training area is spacious and they offer a wide variety of motorcycle and scooters for you to take your.
+Their off-road training area is spacious and they offer a wide variety of motorcycles and scooters for you to take your CBT test in Chelmsford.

-If you’re a little further south of Chelmsford, we also have a.
-ART Rider Training are located just a short walk from Laindon train station.
-They’re also pretty close to the A127, which means they’re easy to get to from places such as and .
-ART Rider Training are located in a purpose built facility, although unlike most CBT test centres, their classroom and off-road training area are located a 10 minute drive apart.
+If you’re a little further south of Chelmsford, we also have a CBT test centre in Basildon.
+ART Rider Training is located just a short walk from Laindon train station.
+They’re also pretty close to the A127, which means they’re easy to get to from places such as Romford and Southend.
+ART Rider Training are located in a purpose-built facility, although, unlike most CBT test centres, their classroom and off-road training area are located a 10-minute drive apart.
 Don’t worry, the school will transport you between the two.

 Once you’ve learnt the basics, it will be time to head outside and put that into practice.
 The instructor will introduce you to your machine for the day, before showing you the off-road training area.
 Here, you will learn how to handle your bike at slow speeds, and you will have a number of set routes to ride and manoeuvres to perform.
 Once your instructor is happy it’s time to head out onto the road.